NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ### Install Gitea

-First we start by creating a new user under which we will run the Gitea service.
+First, we start by creating a new user under which we will run the Gitea service.
 Use `–disabled-login` as we don't want to use it for login into our server.
-Use `–gecos` to allow us to set a name for the user, _git_.
+Use `–gecos` to allow us to set a name for the user, _git_:

 ```sh
 sudo adduser --disabled-login --gecos 'Git Version Control' git